 –3 pairs of shorts: Shorts are easy to pack and small.
 I like to pack one pair of denim/ nice shorts, one pair of hiking shorts, and one pair of comfortable shorts that I could also sleep in.

 –8 pairs of underwear: Bring one pair of underwear for each day of the week, and then one more.
 This will be helpful if you can’t do laundry in a week’s time.
+Make sure you pack comfy underwear too — Knix has one of the most comfortable bras out there, great for traveling.

 –7 pairs of socks: Make sure you have quick-drying, good quality socks.
 This will not only help prevent them from ripping, but also help eliminate odor.
 This is convenient if you can’t wash them for a few days!